Leading the industry in digital piano sales, the Yamaha Corporation’s stand-out digital piano line is the Clavinova digital pianos.

 There are some important differences, however, between the CSP models and the CLP models.

-Below, please take a moment to view some of the best selling digital pianos on Amazon (and see how well they compare to the Yamaha CSP-170).
+Below, please take a moment to view some of the best selling digital pianos online (and see how well they compare to the Yamaha CSP-170).

 The CSP 170 and the CSP 150 depend heavily upon some type of Smart device in order to access all of the features of the pianos.
 These Smart devices include iOS and Android devices, which makes these two pianos accessible to anyone with a Smart phone or iPad.